Waco Domestic Violence Attorneys

 - Provocation and retaliation are not valid defenses to assault or domestic violence - Provocation would involve a situation where someone gets in your face and says rude or annoying things in an attempt to get under your skin, causing you to assault him/her.
 Retaliation, of course, is where you attack someone because this person first did something to you or someone else.

-What Are the Penalties for Family Violence in Texas?
+Penalties for Domestic Violence in Texas

 If the complaining witness in your case is a family member or a roommate, you may have the phrase "family violence" tacked on to the end of your charge.
 There are two key elements of a family violence charge that you need to know about.
 First, if you are convicted, you may never again possess a firearm or ammunition.
 Second, if you are charged with another "family violence" offense, it can be enhanced to a third-degree felony.